sissaschool/xmlschema/doc/usage.rst

 XML resources and documents
 ===========================

-Schemas and XML instances processing are based on the class :class:`XMLResource`, that handles the loading and the iteration of XSD/XML data.
+Schemas and XML instances processing are based on the class :class:`xmlschema.XMLResource`, that handles the loading and the iteration of XSD/XML data.
-Starting from v1.3.0 :class:`XMLResource` has been empowered with ElementTree-like XPath API.
+Starting from v1.3.0 :class:`xmlschema.XMLResource` has been empowered with ElementTree-like XPath API.
 From the same release a new class :class:`xmlschema.XmlDocument` is available for representing XML resources with a related schema: